100% Certified Authentic

 • Bi-Compax dial layout

-Before it became known as the “Moonwatch” the Omega Speedmaster was the brand’s racing watch, first introduced in 1957.
+Before it became known as the “Moonwatch” the history of OMEGA Speedmaster was largely based on the brand’s reputation as a racing watch, first introduced in 1957.
 The Speedmaster was the first chronograph to have the tachymeter scale engraved on the bezel instead of on the dial for better legibility.
-Although there are many Speedmaster sub-collections, the Omega Speedmaster Racing models are dedicated to that original competitive motorsport spirit.
+Although there are many Speedmaster sub-collections, the OMEGA Speedmaster Racing models are dedicated to that original competitive motorsport spirit.

 TAG Heuer Monaco